-The robot can carry supplementary loads on the arm and on the in-line wrist.
+The robot can carry supplementary loads on the arm, on the wrist, on the link arm and on the rotating column.
 The fastening holes are used for fastening the covers or external energy supply systems.
 When mounting the supplementary loads, be careful to observe the maximum permissible total load.
 The dimensions and positions of the installation options can be seen in the following diagram.